Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Symbolic Reasoning with Probabilistic Regular Tree Priors

 \section{Symbolic Reasoning with Probabilistic Regular Tree Priors}

 We propose to model the solution space (\cref{sec:method:sr_definition}) for symbolic regression in terms of tree languages together with probability distributions over that space.
-Based on that formalization, the task of symbolic regression can be naturally expressed as a Bayesian inference step (\cref{sec:method:bayesian_inference}).
-Thereby, a plentitude of prior knowledge (compare \cref{sec:application:sorption}) can be expressed through probabilistic regular tree expressions.
+With that, the task of symbolic regression can be naturally expressed as a Bayesian inference step (\cref{sec:method:bayesian_inference}), and a multitude of prior knowledge (compare \cref{sec:application:sorption}) can be expressed through probabilistic regular tree expressions.